bactopia/bactopia.github.io/docs/bactopia-tools/plasmidfinder.md

 ---
 # Bactopia Tool - `plasmidfinder`
-The `plasmidfinder` module identifies plasmids in total or partial sequenced isolates of bacteria..
+The `plasmidfinder` module identifies plasmids in total or partial sequenced isolates of bacteria.

 ## Example Usage